 TGax Editor: Change the paragraphs below as follows (#CID 15163, 15903, 15007, 17111):

-An HE STA that transmits a frame containing an A-Control subfield shall include at least one Control subfield in the A-Control subfield and the Control subfields included shall be supported by the receiving STAs.
+An HE STA that transmits a frame containing an A-Control subfield shall include at least one Control subfield in the A-Control subfield.(#15163, 15903, 15007, 17111)

-An HE STA that receives an A-Control subfield shall ignore a Control field with a Control ID subfield value that is not recognized or not supported by the STA.
+An HE STA that receives an A-Control subfield shall ignore a Control field with a Control ID subfield value that is not recognized or not supported by the STA and shall ignore the remainder of the A-Control field that follows the Control ID subfield that is not recognized or not supported by the STA.
 If more than one Control subfield is present in an A-Control subfield, the Control subfields shall not have the same Control ID value.

-An HE STA that receives a Control subfield with Control ID subfield equal to 15 shall ignore the remainder of the A-Control field.
+An HE STA that receives a Control subfield with Control ID subfield equal to 15 shall ignore the remainder of the A-Control field(#15163, 15903, 15007, 17111)